The original watercolor sketch has been sitting around my studio for some two years now. I finally decided to do something about it.

 The second carve on the ochre blocks which will now print a grayed red ochre.

 The Women’s March is upon us again which means new posters to promote Respect Me rallys.

-The Denver 2017 March poster is sold out but a few of the Park City March posters are still available.
+The Denver 2018 March poster is now available and a few of the the Park City March 2017 posters are still available.